 - Dry weight is how much the camper weighs without adding any water, gas, or gear.

 - Max camper payload is the maximum amount of gear, water, and gas that can be safely carried in the camper.

 - Camper Gross vehicle weight is the total weight of the camper with all contents and this can be calculated by adding dry weight and max camper payload.

 How Big of a Camper Can I Tow?

 You need to start by calculating how much your vehicle can tow.
 You should be able to find this information in the owner’s manual.
 Vehicles that have multiple engine options, wheelbases, cab styles, and/or final gear ratio options will have a chart with the combinations and how much each will tow.
 Read these charts carefully.
 Some charts will be sorted by combined gross weight or the gross vehicle weight as a determining factor as well as wheelbase, engine, and axle ratio.
 The towing capacity of a base vehicle versus one that is properly equipped can be several thousand pounds.
 Knowing how your vehicle is equipped is a major factor in figuring out how much it can tow.

 What Does Properly Equipped Mean?

-When you purchase a travel trailer or 5th wheel, you can get options with regards to tow packages.
-These options are usually listed as tow package, heavy-duty suspensions package or a max towing package, The packages will include:
+When you purchase a travel trailer or 5th wheel, you can get options with regard to tow packages.
+These options are usually listed as a tow package, heavy-duty suspensions package, or a max towing package, The packages will include: